AOF-Dev/MCinaBox/docs/README.md

 - [Q&A](./Q&A.md)

 ## Background
-- `MCinaBox` is an open source project with the goal of building and developing a Minecraft Java version launcher that runs on an Android system.
+- `MCinaBox` is an open source project with the goal of building and developing a Minecraft Java Edition launcher that runs on an Android.
 - `Front End` provides User Management, Minecraft Version Management, Minecraft Game Controller, Minecraft Startup Parameter Generation, Configuration Backend, etc`Configuration` and `Management` functions to reduce the workload of complete launcher development.
 - `Backend` provides JRE runtime environment, Minecraft runtime environment, etc `core` functionality.
-- `Composition` The MCinaBox consists of a front end and a back end.
+- `Composition` MCinaBox consists of a front end and a back end.

 ## Change Log
 - [English](./CHANGELOG.md)